pradeish29/MovieSearch-React/README.md

 # MovieSearch-React

 ## Overview
 MovieSearch-React is a dynamic web application built with React that allows users to search and view movie details.
 This project utilizes the OMDB API to fetch real-time movie data based on user queries.
-Additionally, it integrates a mock API to retrieve movie images and titles for an engaging user interface.
+Additionally, it integrates a mock API to retrieve add and edit movie info for an engaging user interface.

 The application is designed to be simple and user-friendly, providing movie enthusiasts with easy access to a vast database of movies, including details like the movie's title, director, synopsis, and more.